 “The teachers think so.
 Maybe it’s the increased tension since 9/11.
 Children do seem less prepared, more at risk.
 We’re on safer ground with a somewhat academic curriculum.
 It’s more dependable.”

-In the pages that follow, my attention to fantasy play may appear to overwhelm the many other areas of explorations in a pre-school and kindergarten.
-I would not do without the books we read and reread until they are memorized; the arts, crafts, and games we make and remake as we enlarge our perspectives and skills; and the music and poetry that give rhythm and rhyme to our feelings.
+My attention to fantasy play may appear to overwhelm the many other areas of explorations in a preschool and kindergarten.
+I would not do without the books we read and reread until they are memorised; the arts, crafts, and games we make and remake as we enlarge our perspectives and skills; and the music and poetry that give rhythm and rhyme to our feelings.

 However, since fantasy play is the glue that binds together all other pursuits, including the early teaching of reading and writing skills, I am compelled to put it on display as clearly as I can.
 A former editor of mine always asked: What is the focus of your book and where is the growth?
 The spotlight here will be upon the dramatic play of young children, but the growth I attempt to record may well be my own.